marshallshen/blog/_posts/2016-10-01-build-rules-engine-using-functional-programming.md

      Data + Rules = Solution

 Before we discuss how to build rules engine we define how we identify a good rules engine.
-A good rules engine should have three business traits: **feasibility**, **adaptability**, and **measurability**.
+A good rules engine should have three business traits: **feasibility**, **extensibility**, and **measurability**.

 **Feasibility.** Given a set of rules and a data set, a rules engine should be able to produce a feasible solution.
 Same inputs can always reproduce the same output.